Best Home and Contents Insurance

 Keep in mind that many home insurance policies come with exclusions as they may not cover intentional damage or loss, damage caused by vermin or blemishes due to general wear and tear.
 Contents insurance may not be valid for loss of property via theft if the house was not properly secured or if the thief was let into the property.

 Since every home and its contents will be valued differently, you'll have to enter your specific details in order to get a quote.
-However, some companies, like Australian Seniors, provide a base Essential and Top Cover option regardless of specificities.

 Landlord insurance